user18130814200115-2/User-s-Weather/Donations.md

-Donations will go to funding the website.
+Mirror of donation info on [my website](https://twester.tk/ssg/donations.html)

 Any and all donations are very much appreciated, but no one should ever feel obligated to donate.
 There are multiple ways in which you can donate:
 </p><p>
 For traditional-style donations,